 The application appendix shall include the following:

-- Letters of reference from two scholars with recognized expertise relative to the proposed project, attesting to the value of the project and the competency of the applicant/team.
-Letters should be emailed directly to the administration team at scholarships , no than March 15, 2015.
+- One letter of reference from a scholar with recognized expertise relative to the proposed project, attesting to the value of the project and the competency of the applicant/team.
+Letters should be emailed directly to the administration team at scholarships , no later than March 31.

 Successful grant proposals will: